xssninja/Alexa-Hacker-Mode/HackerMode/README.txt

 Hacker Mode is a collection of Node.JS code and JSON that builds two important pieces of a whole:

-1) An Alexa Skill (a set of lists that describe how to talk to a Lamdba expression)
+1) An Alexa Skill (a set of lists that describe how to talk to a Lambda expression)
 2) A Lambda expression (a Java Script that consumes a JSON representing a voice request)